-As a business you lead such a busy working life that the thought of having a good old clear out of your company desktops probably doesn’t cross your mind very often.
+We all have such a busy working life that having a good old clear out of your company data probably doesn’t cross your mind.
 That said, a clean home is a happy home, as the saying goes, and why should your business and its computers be treated any differently?
-Today's lesson is about data consolidation.
+Today’s lesson is about data consolidation.

-Despite only being in the third month of 2019, you will more than likely have noticed that data is widely becoming a trending topic.
+In 2019, you will have noticed that data is widely becoming a trending topic.
 GDPR this, data breach that, it’s never ending.
-If you're a business that compiles large volumes of data, then answer us this: When was the last time you took a really hard look at all your data resources?
+If you’re a business that compiles large volumes of data, then answer us this: When was the last time you took a really hard look at all your data resources?

 1. Conduct a Data Audit

 First things first, you should conduct an audit of your database in order to find out what records you have and also whereabouts they are.
 A data audit is one of the most effective ways to identify problem areas in your marketing, data storage, and your overall business operations.
 When you take a good, hard look at your data assets and how they’re used, you can easily see where money is being wasted, and how to strategically increase your profits.
 Hopewiser would recommend you carry out a data audit to find all the disparate data you have within your organisation.

 You may already have software at your disposal that can merge your datasets into one standard format, also known as a master file.
 In which case, you’re good to go.
 For those of you who don’t, however, a company who specialises in data cleansing will be more than capable of helping you out.

 Once you have audited your data and merged your records into one standard format, deduplicating your now single database will remove any duplicate entries.